amorgan101010/arch-setup/setup.md

 - I also hadn't uploaded any SSH keys to my new Git account yet, which was as easy as copying my existing pub key into a settings window

+- I can confirm that my issue with git on the command line was just because I hadn't added any files

 ---

 - Alright, back to troubleshooting the boot media